Managed Memory

 Check whether a memory pool allocation exists.

-Given the manifest information (type, type id) for a particular memory allocation in a pool, return true or false that the allocation exists via the flag argument.
+Given a memory descriptor for a particular memory allocation in a pool, return true or false that the allocation exists via the flag argument.
 This method only works locally on the node where the memory pool exists.
 The process calling this function and the memory pool must be co-located on the same node.
+This method checks to see if memory was deleted after being attached.

-• type_id – is the user supplied identifier for the memory descriptor being queried.
+mem_descr – is a user supplied memory descriptor for the memory descriptor being queried.

 DRAGON_SUCCESS or another dragonError_t return code.